AndreasFranke5/TwinCity/README.md

 ### Purpose
 Develop an interactive Mixed Reality (MR) tool that enables different teams to collaboratively visualize, analyze, and strategize flood mitigation by using historical and predictive data.

+##picture1

+### 2.2.
+User Personas
+TwinCity serves diverse stakeholders with unique roles and technical requirements.
+Based on research and observations, we defined our users in several groups.
+However, we focused on urban planner and emergency response coordinator.

+Urban Planner requires advanced tools for import/export city models in IFC/CityGML formats.
+To simulate long-term climate impacts (e.g., rising sea levels on infrastructure) and get API access to pull municipal GIS data (parcels, utility networks).
+However, urban planners are limited to manual conversion between 3D modeling tools and emergency systems and inability to stress-test designs against disaster scenarios.

+Emergency Response Coordinators have a responsibility to lead disaster simulations, allocate resources, and coordinate multi-agency efforts.
+The key needs of those people are real-time visualization of hazards (floods, fires) with 3D spatial context.
+Also, tools to place virtual markers (e.g., evacuation routes, resource depots) and Multi-user collaboration to direct field teams via shared annotations.
+However, the limitations of this group of people have siloed communication between police/fire/medical teams and static 2D maps lacking live data integration.
+##picture2

+### 2.3.User Journey
+TwinCity is designed to support multi-role collaboration during urban planning and emergency response.
+Below are the key journeys for those users:
+##picture 3

-###
+### Storyboard
+##picture 4

-Our project continue with discuss the existed organized ideas into different stages and corresponding modules.

-Finally, we will showcase the technical capabilities to a general audience in a video format. and present how different teams can work effectively, providing smart solutions for responders in the event of a disaster or emergency.
+Our project continues with a discussion of the existing organized ideas into different stages and corresponding modules.
+We divided our ideas into implementation, interactions, and testing parts.
+Finally, we will showcase the technical capabilities to a general audience in a video format.

 ## 3. System description

 Features and fuctionalities